Self-guided Walking Tour

 2. Legacy House

 This small building was completed in 2023 through donations and includes two restrooms and a multi-purpose meeting room/office/staging area for guest musicians and brides.
-Legacy House provides the opportunity to host school groups, weddings, and events such as Christmas on
+The Legacy House hosts school groups, weddings, and events such as Christmas on the Prairie.
+Frankford

 3. Frankford Prairie